kholmgre/VRIOT/playground/tictactoe/readme.md

-# Tic tac toe
+# Tic Tac Toe

-This is documentation for the WebAR project Tic tac toe.
+This is documentation for the WebAR project **Tic Tac Toe**.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## Overall system description
-Tic tac toe consists of one client and two servers.
-Both servers are node applications built using express.
+Tic Tac Toe consists of one client and two servers.
+Both servers are Node applications built using Express.
 One server serves content such as the index.html for the client.
 The other server runs games and communicates with clients using sockets.
-The client is built using aframe and ar.js.
+The client is built using [A-Frame](https://aframe.io/) and [AR.js](https://github.com/jeromeetienne/AR.js).

 ### Prerequisites

-You will need the following to get the project running
+You will need the following to get the project running:

-#### Nodejs
+#### NodeJS
 https://nodejs.org/

 ### Installing